 - 320-node cluster: Each node has dual 8-core Intel Sandy Bridge processors, either 32 or 64 GB of RAM, and 4X QDR InfiniBand

 Additional resources include larger memory nodes with 256 or 512 GB of RAM each, as well as other smaller clusters.
-All resources are supported by approximately two petabytes of high performance storage.
+All resources are supported by approximately six petabytes of high performance storage.

 Different research programs have varying degrees of need for HPC systems.
 FSL job scheduler policies strive for a balance of fairness between the largest and smallest consumers.
 Additional resources are constantly being considered to keep up with research demands, storage requirements, and changes in technology.

 We invite all BYU faculty, students, and affiliated collaborators that have a need for computational resources to request an account.

 Fulton Supercomputing Lab